centreon/centreon-plugins/docs/en/developer/guide.rst

                                   "option3"   => { name => 'option3' },
                                 });

-This the description of arguments of this example:
+Here is the description of arguments used in this example:

 * option1 : String value
 * option2 : String value with default value "value1"